wilsonmar/jmeter-scripts/README.md

 ## Setup

-This repository has everything, with the exception for Java VM, you need to run Apache Jmeter We use .envrc to automatically configure your path.
-If you do not use direnv you have to run a bash shell and run the command
+Scripts in this repo were run in Blazmeter.

+If you're running on your local laptop, to automatically configure your path if you do not use direnv:

    `source .envrc`

 Verify that jmeter is on your path by typing which jmeter

+## References

 NOTE: This is based on the structure of folders at
 * https://github.com/jmeterbyexample/jmeter-test-scripts
+* https://github.com/nighteblis/JmeterBook is a JMeter tutorial in Chinese and English at https://www.hissummer.com/
 * https://github.com/Sunbird-Ed/sunbird-perf-tests
 * https://github.com/cf-identity/jmeter pulls in Apache JMeter so that new versions will not break runs by my scripts here.
    It also contains png files of metrics generated during the last run.
+* https://github.com/ambertests/JMeterExamples has a PropExample.jmx - Script which takes properties from the command-line

+Others:
 * https://github.com/apolloclark/jmeter
 * https://github.com/mozilla/jmeter-scripts